Big Eggo: Common plots

 The majority of Eggo's tales were about him looking for an egg he had misplaced, which would lead to a situation in which he would either discover that the egg was not an ostrich egg; in one story, he stole an egg from a zoo and a penguin hatched out and another was about a monkey stealing his egg and replacing it with a crocodile egg.
-Although a male bird, it has never been explained why Eggo is obsessed with eggs or whether he could lay eggs like a hen; however, this could have been intentional to make the stories absurdly amusing.

 Other stories would have him in a wacky situation, such as eating an alarm clock which alerts a fire station he walks past, or another where Eggo is caught in a hot air balloon after trying to stop a goat from eating the anchor rope.
 In some stories, he was also a zookeeper, and there were the stories in which he would be acting anthropromorphic, such as dog sledding, shopping, or walking pigs on a lead as if they were his pets.

 Declining appearances

 When Biffo the Bear took over as the cover star, Big Eggo would appear on the front cover's masthead, but would appear inside The Beano with the other comics, such as Lord Snooty and Pansy Potter.
 In World War II, rationing forced comics to stop being published too frequently; The Beano would publish fortnightly until the end of the 1940s.
 Big Eggo, like many Beano strips, dedicated stories to encouraging young readers to help with the war effort, such as recycling paper; one story was about Big Eggo, bothered by flies, creating fly paper out of sheets covered in glue after he accidentally knocks the recycling into some glue baths.
 He would continue to have stories until 1949, and his front-cover masthead appearances would drop in 1954, being replaced by Dennis the Menace.
 The sudden disappearance of the stories was due to the death of Carter in April 1949, which was not revealed until 2008, although rumours surfaced weeks before that readers had fallen out of love with the character because he was a bird, not a mammal, and therefore did not relate to the audience, unlike Biffo, a bear.
 George Drysdale took over as artist for the strips after Carter's death until the series' conclusion.

+On the 7th March 2018 Big Eggo returned, illustrated by Lew Stringer, to celebrate the 80th anniversary of the Beano.
+These comics were shorter, being 3 or 4 panels long.
+The strip ran throughout the year and finished when the anniversary was over.